ignotaC/smallsoft/README.md

                    all lines of first passed file after first different line is met in other file.

-12. fstrswp - Swap one string in stream to other, only files with lines shorter than 8192 for now.
+12. fstrswp - Swap one string in stream to other.
               Perfect for some source fixing.
               For example when we need to swap malloc.h to stdlib.h. this would look like this:
               find src -type f -iname '*.c' -exec sh -c \